ruslanskorb/RSKImageCropper/README.md

 ## Coming Soon

-- If you would like to request a new feature, feel free to raise as an issue.
+- If you would like to request a new feature, feel free to raise an issue.

 ## Demo